 It’s a popular restaurant and revered as the place to eat crispy duck in Ubud!
 Besides the must-try duck, there are heaps of other traditional Balinese food to try like Nasi Campur Bali, Balinese smoked chicken, and Ayam Kampung Pelalah.
 Of course, there are also Western-style options like pasta, salad, seafood, and vegetarian options for more picky eaters.

 Since it’s one of the top places to eat, it’s best to make a reservation a few days in advance or book a meal set here to save some time.
 Also, be sure to ask for a seat outside in one of the cute elevated open-air huts.
-Oh, and for a truly memorable experience, come just before dinner time to watch the sun setting over the rice fields and horizon.
+Oh, and for a truly memorable experience, come just before dinner time to watch an iconic Bali sunset over the rice fields and horizon.

 Address: Jalan Hanoman, Padang Tegal, Ubud.